automerge/automerge-classic/README.md

 ### Examining document history

 An Automerge document internally saves a complete history of all the changes that were ever made to it.
-This enables a nice feature: looking at the document state at past points in time, a.k.a. _time travel!_
+This enables a nice feature: looking at the document state at past points in time, a.k.a. "time travel"!

 `Automerge.getHistory(doc)` returns a list of all edits made to a document.
-Each edit is an object with two properties: `change` is the internal representation of the change (in the same form as `Automerge.getChanges()` returns), and `snapshot` is the state of the document at the moment just after that change had been applied.
+Each edit is an object with two properties: `change` is the internal representation of the change (in the same form that `Automerge.getChanges()` returns), and `snapshot` is the state of the document immediately after the change was applied.

 ```js
 Automerge.getHistory(doc2)